Make a Donation

 Join the Movement

-Pitt County District Attorney
+Board Member, Pitt County District Attorney

-Fair Dixon joined the NC Stop Human Trafficking Board of Directors in 2020.
+Faris Dixon joined the NC Stop Human Trafficking Board of Directors in 2020.

 He currently serves as the Pitt County District Attorney, and through his work he has served survivor/victims of human trafficking.